lmsullivan18/Election_Analysis/README.md

 - Denver was the county with the largest number of votes.

 - There were three different candidates running for election.
-Charles Casper Stockham received 23% of the vote, with 85,213 votes case for him.
+Charles Casper Stockham received 23% of the vote, with 85,213 votes cast for him.
 Diana DeGette received 73.8% of the votes, with 272,892 votes cast for her.
 Raymon Anthony Doane received 3.1% of the votes, with 11,606 votes cast for him.

 - In the end, Diana DeGette won this election, with 272,892 votes cast for her, counting for 73.8% of votes.